ybettan/image-composer/CUSTOMIZE_RHCOS.md

 # Building the OS image

-There are usually 2 artifacts needes for customizing RHCOS in OCP
+There are usually 2 artifacts needed for customizing RHCOS in OCP
 1. The OS image - can be a disk-image or an ISO
-2. A conatiner image - this container image is the container representation of the OS image conaining an ostree commit
+2. A container image - this container image is the container representation of the OS image containing an ostree commit

 ### Building the container image

-Firt we need to build the `.ociarchive` file
+First we need to build the `.ociarchive` file
 ```
 cosa build container
 ```